NIV-VENTURES/simply_suggest_ruby/README.md

 [![Code Climate](https://codeclimate.com/github/SimplySuggest/simply_suggest_ruby/badges/gpa.svg)](https://codeclimate.com/github/SimplySuggest/simply_suggest_ruby)

 SimplySuggest implementation for Ruby.
+You need an account at www.simply-suggest.com to use this gem.

-Direct API-access to all the methods which are available.
+Direct API-access to all the methods which are available and several helpers to get things a bit less complex.

 ## Installation